SpaceX signs a 6.3 billion compute deal with Reflection AI at 150 million a month

 DodgyCoder

 SpaceX signed a 6.3 billion computing infrastructure agreement with the open source AI startup Reflection AI.
 The structure is 150 million a month starting July 1 for access to Nvidia GB300 chips inside Musk Colossus 2 data center in Memphis.
-SpaceX renting out compute is a genuinely unexpected business line
+SpaceX renting out compute is an unexpected business line

 The context is that SpaceX just did a record 75 billion IPO and is now positioning itself as an infrastructure powerhouse well beyond aerospace.
 Reflection AI joins a client roster that reportedly already includes Google and Anthropic.
 Unconventional providers competing directly with the traditional cloud giants is a real shift